NickKok/build-blockchain/README.md

 ```

-To run the Websocket and creat peers on in open a terminal and run
+To run the Websocket and create peers on open a terminal and run

 ```
 $ nmp run dev